PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 #### Meshes without any materials will be assigned the first material in the .msh file.
 This shouldn't be relevant as any mesh that you haven't assigned a material to is likely to just be collision geometry or shadow geometry.

+## Importer

+This plugin can import msh files as well as .zaa_ and .zaabin files.
+Msh files can be imported as models or animations.

+### Import Properties

+#### Import Animation Only

+If you wish to import an msh or zaa_/zaabin file as an animation, check this box.
+This will only work so long as you have preselected an armature.
+The imported animation will then be added to the armature as an Action.
+If an Action with the same name already exists, the importer will replace it.

+### Import Failures

+#### "RuntimeError: Select an armature to attach the imported animation to!"

+Be sure to have an armature selected before you import an animation.

+#### "RuntimeError: No animation found in msh file!"

+You tried to import an animation from a file with no animation data.

+#### "struct.error: unpack requires a buffer of x bytes"

+Serious bug with many possible causes, please notify a dev.

+### Import Behaviour to Know About

+#### Deleted skeleton meshes

+If the msh model to be imported has nodes with meshes that are weighted to or animated, the mesh data on that node will be lost upon import.
+This is because nodes that are weighted to or animated must be converted to bones in an armature, and bones in an armature cannot be meshes.
+Eventually we will add functionality to preserve the mesh as a specially named child object of the relevant armature bone.

+#### Normals and vertex colors

+Normals and vertex colors are currently not imported.
+Normals will be calculated by Blender.

 ## Shadow Volumes
 SWBF's rendering engine uses Shadow Volumes for it's shadows.
 What this means is that the mesh for the shadow is seperate and different from the main mesh.
 And in order for your model to have shadows you must make the shadow mesh.